Overview of SAP CRM

-Step 2: Choose grouping and business partner role and click on create option.
+Step 2: Choose grouping and business partner roles and click on create options.

 Step 3: Enter the address and other details of the organization and save.

-Pricing is used to calculate the cost for customer and vendors related to service orders, sales and other pricing.
-Pricing can be defined on different conditions such as discounts, taxes, surcharges, etc. This pricing information will be calculated using the condition technique.
+Pricing is used to calculate the cost for customers and vendors related to service orders, sales and other pricing.
+Pricing can be defined in different conditions such as discounts, taxes, surcharges, etc. This pricing information will be calculated using the condition technique.

 Pricing functionality within SAP CRM is provided by Internet Pricing and configuration (IPC) which is a Java-based application.
 IPC is responsible for pricing throughout the entire SAP CRM application.
 The pricing can be determined by various factors like product, order and these variable factors are stored in master data.
 Pricing data can be managed within either by CRM system or downloaded from ERP.